– Are there puppies available for adoption?

 The meals should be a healthy and well-balanced grain-free diet.
 Refrain from purchasing cheaper dog foods that contain many fillers and sugars rather than high-quality nutrients, which are essential for growth.
 While the puppy may appear full and satisfied, it does not give your dog all the nutrition the body requires, and you may need to eat more to meet those needs.

 Lesser quality foods can affect your puppy’s long-term growth and overall health and cause constipation or diarrhea, making house training challenging.
 Low quality is known to cause allergies, dull coats, itchy skin, ear infections etc. So it’s best to continue feeding top-quality food such as Royal Canin Puppy formula until the puppy is one year old.
 Also, please make sure not to overfeed your puppy.
-If you have any questions about how much food your puppy should eat daily, contact Labradoodles by Cucciolini.
+If you have any questions about how much food your puppy should eat daily, contact Cucciolini Doodles

 Puppies eat two small meals a day. ½ to 3/4 cup or less each feeding and more as they grow; check the side of the kibble bag for more info on feeding the correct amounts per age; you will know what the appropriate amount is after the first week for your puppy.
 All puppies are different.
 The first few days, they might have a smaller appetite.
 All food and water should be removed by 5–6 pm, so they can sleep through the night with little potty breaks.
 They eat around 7 am and 5 pm.
 They must go potty immediately after sleeping and about 10 minutes after eating.
 Put your puppy on a set eating schedule.
 You can set the alarm on your smartphone to stick to your plan more efficiently.